andrewwells991/mds_thesis/README.md

 ***Extreme gradient boosting***

-Extreme gradient boosting (XGBoost) is an implementation of gradient boosting, a technique that combines several weak models into a stronger ensemble model \citep{geron_hands--machine_2019}.
+Extreme gradient boosting (XGBoost) is an implementation of gradient boosting, a technique that combines several weak models into a stronger ensemble model.
 The algorithm works by iteratively training a series of decision trees on the training data, where each subsequent tree tries to correct the errors of the previous tree.
 XGBoost minimizes the sum of the loss function and a regularization term, which helps to prevent over-fitting.

 ***Random forest***